The Best Jewelry Pieces to Wear With Cold Weather Layers

 Generally speaking, thin chains may be worth ditching for the time being as they can knot and break more easily.
-Earrings and rings with prong settings are also getting into dangerous territory as the prongs can snag on woven fabrics.
+Earrings and rings with prong settings are also getting into iffy territory as the prongs can snag on woven fabrics.
 Of course, there are still plenty of jewelry staples that bode well for a winter wardrobe, and the experts below highlight a handful of standouts.
 From the perfect necklace to wear with a coat to a pair of earrings that’ll never let you down, continue ahead for ways to adapt your jewelry box to the season.

 We may receive a portion of sales if you purchase a product through a link in this article.

-Thick Chain Link
+Thick Chain Link Necklace

 Lee also says you can skip the necklace altogether and go for bolder earrings for a more statement-making look.
 Naturally, this leaves your options wide open in terms of style — metal, beading, wood, acetate — and makes it more effortless to dress up a coat in a flash.

-A chunkier choker is a great fit for winter layers because it sits higher up on your neck and features a shorter length, reducing the potential for knotting.
+A more substantial choker is a great fit for winter layers because it sits higher up on your neck and features a shorter length, reducing the potential for knotting.
 Yam Founder Morgan Thomas reaches for a chunky necklace once temps take a dip.
 “Yam’s Highgate Choker is an adjustable toggle choker that hangs down the front of your chest.
 It's a nice little peek-a-boo through an open coat and pairs well with a turtleneck,” she says.

 Bold (Or Simple) Hoops